Different Types of Life Insurance Cover Explained

 - Critical illness insurance

-Whole of life cover is the simplest form of life insurance – you pay premiums every month and, when you die, the insurers are guaranteed to pay out an agreed lump-sum to your family (subject to your policy terms and providing you were truthful when applying for life cover).
+Whole of life cover is the simplest form of life insurance – you pay monthly premiums and, when you die, the insurers are guaranteed to pay out an agreed lump-sum to your family (subject to your policy terms and providing you were truthful when applying for life cover).

-Term life insurance, unlike whole of life cover, only covers the policyholder for a fixed amount of time; it has a start date and an end date.
+Unlike whole of life cover, term life insurance only covers the policyholder for a fixed amount of time.
+This means that it has a start date and an end date, and your chosen beneficiaries are not guaranteed to receive a pay-out.

-The disadvantage is, of course, that your family will not receive a pay-out if you outlive your policy’s terms.
+The potential disadvantage is, of course, that your family will not receive a pay-out if you outlive your policy’s term, which could be 25 years from its start date, for example.

-Term life cover is often taken out for the duration of a mortgage, to ensure that their spouse isn’t left with huge debts when they’re no longer around.
+Term life insurance is often taken out for the duration of a mortgage, to ensure that the policyholder's spouse isn’t left with huge debts when they’re no longer around.

 What is decreasing term life insurance?

-Decreasing term life insurance is by far the most common type.
-It is often required to cover mortgage payments and secure the family home if the worst should happen.
+Decreasing term life insurance is by far the most common type of cover in the UK.
+It is sometimes even required by some mortgage providers as a way of covering mortgage payments and securing the family home if the worst should happen.

 Decreasing term life assurance is a cost-effective policy tied to the remaining mortgage amount.
 It is called ‘decreasing’ as the sum assured (the amount paid out to your family when you die) is lowered as the months go on to match the remaining sum of the mortgage.

 This way, the pay-out is always enough to clear any outstanding mortgage payments while reducing the risk for the insurers, thus resulting in lower premiums.
-It’s a win-win situation for both the policyholder and the insurer in many ways.
+It’s a win-win situation for both the policyholder and the insurer in many ways, and you should never be “over-insured” as it adjusts alongside your mortgage.

-Decreasing term insurance is surprisingly affordable and a definite must for anyone with a mortgage and dependants.
+Decreasing term insurance is surprisingly affordable and a definite must-have for anyone with a mortgage and dependants (including a spouse or children).

 For obvious reasons, it is also known as mortgage life insurance.